Posted on July 27 2017

 Wrapping an ankle with a bandage is a fairly common and popular way to tackle pain that may arise due to sprains, achilles tendonitis, heel pain, gout, arthritis and other conditions.

 Unfortunately, ankle sprains are a very common injury.
 They occur when the ankle or foot is bent at an unnatural angle, resulting in tearing of the outer ligaments.
 If left untreated, sprains do not heal quickly and can cause chronic pain or permanent weakness in the ankle or foot.
+Learning how to properly wrap an ankle is essential to your recovery.

-Compression wraps do not fully prevent movement.
+Wrapping an ankle with a compression wrap does not fully prevent movement.
 However, they do restrict movement and this can expedite the healing process as too much movement can cause the ligaments to tear further and exacerbate the injury.

 Step 1: Make sure that the bandage is tightly rolled up.